Perspective | Decisions, decisions: Rethinking the choices we made long ago

 “No way could I do both,” John wrote.
 “My girlfriend told me to make a choice.”

-When the alarm rang that Saturday morning, John rolled over, shut it off and went back to snuggling with Gayle, the woman he has been married to now for 40 years.
+When the alarm rang that Saturday, John shut it off and went back to snuggling with Gayle, the woman he has been married to now for 40 years.

 Wrote John: “Eventually we opened a cruise specialty travel agency and traveled the globe.
 However, I do wonder . . .”